magicasaservice/vue-equipment/README.md

 ## 🚧 Disclaimer

-This project is still under development.
+This project is currently in beta.
 Expect breaking changes before the initial stable release.
+With this being said, we aim to keep the amount to an absolute minimum and will communicate any breaking changes with each [release](https://github.com/magicasaservice/vue-equipment/releases).

 ## 📖 Docs

-For the full documentation visit [vue-equipment.maas.engineering](https://vue-equipment.maas.engineering).
-We are actively working on updating the docs before our initial release.
+For the full documentation visit [vue.equipment](https://vue.equipment).
+We are actively working on updating the docs before our initial stable release.

 ## 🐛 Found a Bug?